St. Luke AME Church

 St. Luke AME Church is a historic African Methodist Episcopal church at 2803 21st Avenue North in Birmingham, Alabama.
-It was designed by the pioneering African American Architect Wallace Rayfield.
+The congregation was established in 1886.
+Its current building was designed by the pioneering African American Architect Wallace Rayfield.
 It was built in 1926 and added to the National Register of Historic Places in 2005.
 The church was significant in the civil rights movement.